calcnerd76/Getting-and-Cleaning-Data-Course-Project/README.md

 Then I use the grep function to find all the instances where either "mean()" or "std()" occurs, and store these indices to MeanSTD_Ind.
 I then update the Data variable to only have that particular subset.

 3. Then I clean up to activity names.
-I put the six activity labels into the variable Activity_Labels. then I update the Labels table to have the proper activity labels.
+I put the six activity labels into the variable Activity_Labels.
+Then I update the Labels table to have the proper activity labels.

 4. Then I clean up the variable names.
 I first give them the names from the feature file.
 Then I change "mean()" to Mean, "std()" to "StdDev".
 I also change any name beginning with a t to Time and any name beginning with a f to Frequency.
 Finally I remove the "-"s.

 5. Finally I create a tidy data set with the averages for subject and activity.
 First I make a TidyData variable before taking the averages.
 Then I write that to a "Tidydata.txt" file.
-Then I make a TidyData_Averages variable by using the ddply to take the mean of the columns over Subject and Activity.
+Then I make a TidyData_Averages variable by using the ddply function to take the mean of the columns over Subject and Activity.
 Then I add the word "Mean" to each of the variable names since these are now means.
 Lastly, I write this to the file "TidyData_Averages.txt".